johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > See if anything is jammed or binding.

             > Be sure the protector in question corresponds with the malfunctioning motor:
-            > In other words, it is possible that the breaker you are resetting is tripping on a completely different circuit and has nothing to do with the motor you are working on.
+            > It is possible that the breaker you are resetting is tripping on a completely different circuit and has nothing to do with the motor you are working on.
-            > So check continuity from breaker to motor if there is doubt.
+            > So check continuity from contactor to motor if there is doubt about which motor a contactor is controlling.
             > Here is how: Join the ends of two power wires at the motor with a wire nut or jumper so that checking continuity can be accomplished right at the panel.
             > Or use a wire tracer.
             > Turn off all power when making this test for safety and to avoid false continuity readings caused by phantom voltage.